 The Atlas Group is captured for group regulatory reporting under the Solvency II regime.
+As is required under Solvency II for the Atlas Group's regulatory requirements under group supervision rules, the Solo Undertaking's Board is entrusted to oversee the Group's compliance for all three Pillars under the Solvency II regime, besides that of the PCC.
 As such it is also responsible to ensure that appropriate governance procedures are set within the whole group.

-The PCC's Board exercises accountability through oversight of a number of board committees who have the responsibility to oversee key functional areas of the PCC and the Group.
+The Solo Undertaking's Board exercises accountability through oversight which is entrusted to a number of board members.
+The PCC's Board exercises accountability through oversight which is entrusted to a number of board committees who have the responsibility to oversee key functional areas of the PCC and the Group.
 The relevant Committees are: